-As part of the St Mary’s 750 celebrations, we are aiming to plant 750 trees.
+As part of the St Mary’s 750 celebrations, we are aiming to plant 750 trees, either ourselves or through encouraging others.
 These will provide a tangible legacy of this significant anniversary as well as environmental benefits for the community too, contributing to the mitigation of climate change, improving air quality and providing a home for wildlife.

 Trees offer a social benefit too: just being around trees makes people feel good.
 As well as increasing the beauty of our community, we hope this project will create a positive impact in our little corner of Hertfordshire.

 We are currently approaching local schools, environmental groups and private landowners who have access to potential sites on which to plant trees or hedges, as well as volunteers to undertaking planting and maintenance.